-Exercise training is considered to be the essential component of pulmonary rehabilitation (Spruit 2013) (Ries 2007).
-Numerous randomised controlled trials in patients with moderate to severe COPD have shown decreased symptoms (dyspnoea and fatigue),increased maximal and functional exercise capacity and improved, health-related quality of life, emotional function and the patients' self-control over their condition following exercise training alone (McCarthy 2015, Spruit 2013, Ries 2007) [evidence level I].
-Improvements in muscle strength and self-efficacy have also been reported (Ries 2007, Bolton 2013) [evidence level II].
-Exercise training also improves exercise tolerance in individuals with mild disease (Chavannes 2002) [evidence level I].
-Exercise training may confer a significant but small increase in physical activity (Ng 2012) [evidence level III-3].
+Exercise is defined as physical activity that is planned, structured and repetitive, and undertaken with the aim of improving or maintaining physical fitness and for health benefits (Garber 2011).
+Exercise training (whole body endurance training and strength training) is considered to be the essential component of pulmonary rehabilitation (Ries 2007, Spruit 2013).
+Numerous RCTs in people with moderate to severe COPD have shown decreased symptoms (dyspnoea and fatigue), increased maximal and functional exercise capacity and improved HRQoL, emotional function and the individuals' self-control over their condition following exercise training alone (McCarthy 2015, Ries 2007, Spruit 2013) [evidence level I].
+Improvements in muscle strength and self-efficacy have also been reported (Bolton 2013, Ries 2007) [evidence level II].
+Exercise training may confer a significant but small increase in physical activity (Mantoani 2016) [evidence level I].